OneRedDime/bayou/README.md

 ## Installation
 ### Linux
 If the above packages have been installed, then clone this repo, cd into it, and run `./build.sh`.
-Then run './bin/bayou' to run the sample game.
+Then run './bayou' from the src dir to run the sample game.

 ### Mac
 Never been attempted.
 Try installing it similar to linux.